catalyst/developing-with-cwp/slides/docs/07_InstallingAModule.md

 ### ModelAdmin
 You may have noticed that the `$managed_models` variable is an array.
 You can add any number of models to administer in this area, including those from other modules.
-A new tab will be created for each one.
+They can also be added via YML using the Config API.
+A new tab will be created for each model in the array.

 ### Summary